VEENASRIPM/MACHINE-LEARNING-SOUNDBAR-ANALYSIS-CLASSIFICATION-AND-PREDICTION-PROJECT/README.md

 To develop a machine learning-driven system that:
 - Extracts product data from Amazon via web scraping
-- Performs feature extraction using NLP and regular expressions
+- Performs feature extraction using regular expressions
 - Applies unsupervised learning for clustering and market segmentation
 - Builds supervised models to predict product categories
 - Compares multiple classification algorithms and optimizes performance using hyperparameter tuning